Find Teaching Schools

 Private not-for-profit Public vs. Private

-The school doesn’t accept everyone who applies - it has an acceptance rate of 77%.
-Around 49% of accepted students are men, and 51% are women.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 63%.
+Of the accepted students, 50% are men and 50% are women.

 76% of Springfield College students take out loans to afford college costs.
-The average amount of student loans is $8,975 a year.
-The school reports a student loan default rate of 2.2% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $9,421 a year.
+The student loan default rate of 6.2% means most graduates are not struggling to pay off their loans.

 #22